Stratejia/nextjs-graphql-example/docs/style-guide/typescript.md

 Supported by linter: **NO**

 Interfaces are useless when types exist.
-They both do the same job, but types are more strict and are more FP-oriented.
+They both do the same job, but types are stricter and are more FP-oriented.

 [More info](https://fettblog.eu/tidy-typescript-prefer-type-aliases/)